The Autumn of the Patriarch - Gabriel García Márquez

 The dominant category of the patriarch is degraded to a grotesque, ridiculous and decadent figure in the court of his homeland, where power experiences an autumn, a fading as the patriarch becomes a victim of his physical ailments as a consequence of his advanced age .

-See also The Secret - Rhonda Byrne
+See also Mahabharata - Vyasa

 That outstanding feature that the author makes of the patriarch, that annuls and undoes him as a mythological being, for an image that is progressively destroyed, is what in literature is known as carnivalization and that García Márquez displays this resource prominently.